On the Optimality of Random Partial Sphere Coverings in High Dimensions: Introduction and Main Results

 \section{Introduction and Main Results}

-In this note, we study the following partial covering problem:
+In this note, we study the following partial covering problem for the sphere:

-\begin{question} Given $N$ geodesic caps on the unit sphere $\Sd$ in $\R^d$, each covering a proportion of $1/N$ of the sphere, how much of the sphere can we cover? \end{question} We traced this question back to a work of Erd\H{o}s, Few and Rogers \cite{EFR}\footnote{Their result is stated in a slightly different formulation, which is equivalent to ours when $N \geq c(d)$ for some $c(d)$ large enough; see Remark \ref{R:EFR} below.}.
-In connection with the optimality of random polytopes in high dimensions, it was asked in \cite{HK-DCG}; later, this question was asked by Glazyrin \cite{Glazyrin}, and it appeared in the blog post of Aubrun and Szarek \cite{ABMB-blog-post}.
+\begin{question} Given $N$ geodesic caps on the unit sphere $\mathbb{S}^{d-1}\subset\mathbb{R}^d$, each covering a proportion $1/N$ of the surface area, what is the largest proportion of the sphere that can be covered? \end{question}

+This question traces back to a classical paper of Erd\H{o}s, Few and Rogers \cite{EFR}\footnote{Their formulation is equivalent to ours when $N\ge c(d)$ for some sufficiently large $c(d)$; see Remark~\ref{R:EFR}.}.
+Variants of the problem have appeared in several contexts, including the study of random polytopes and geometric probability.
+In particular, the problem was highlighted in \cite{HK-DCG} in connection with the optimality of random polytopes; it was also posed by Glazyrin \cite{Glazyrin} and discussed by Aubrun and Szarek in their blog post \cite{ABMB-blog-post}.

-Clearly, when $d,N\geq 3$, the geometry of the sphere plays a key role, and it is not obvious that a substantial proportion of the sphere can be covered in this way.
-For example, if $N=2^d$ caps are chosen to be disjoint and each covers $1/N$ of the sphere, then a classical result of Kabatjanski\u{\i} and Leven\v{s}te\u{\i}n \cite{KL-1978} implies that we can cover a proportion of at most $(2/3)^d$.
+Even when both $d$ and $N$ are large, it is far from clear that one can arrange many such caps with little overlap.
+For example, as discussed in \cite{ABMB-blog-post}, if one considers the packing problem for equal caps of the same geodesic radius as a cap of measure $1/N$, then a theorem of Kabatjanski\u{\i} and Leven\v{s}te\u{\i}n \cite{KL-1978} implies that the maximal packing density is at most $(2/3)^d$.
+Thus, disjoint packings are much too sparse to explain the positive covering fraction obtained by the random placement of caps.